devtks/devtks.github.io/_posts/2019-08-09-GitFlowzureDevops.md

 ![](/img/gitflow-azuredvops/projectsetupfeature.png)

 Now we can see that we have a local feature folder created with a project-setup branch in it (only locally for now).
-I can now push my changes on that local `feature` branch.
+I can now push my changes to that local `feature` branch.

-Notice that Gitkraken has a nice code comparaison tool with different type of view including side by side view.
+Notice that Gitkraken has a nice code comparison tool with different types of view including side by side view.

 ![](/img/gitflow-azuredvops/side-by-side-view.PNG)

 We can now as many`commit` we want on our local branch.
-When feature is done or when we want to share progression we can push all the changes to remote
+When a feature is done or when we want to share progression we can push all the changes to remote

 ## Create Pull Request with GitKraken

-Now it is time to ask for the feature to be merge with `develop` branch.
+Now it is time to ask for the feature to be merged with `develop` branch.

-Of course pull request can be create on dev ops directly, command line etc.
+Of course, pull request can be created on dev ops directly, command line etc.

 Here we are going to create a pull request via GitKraken.